ruizrica/Coding-Demo-RR91521/README.md

 <br/>
 <br/>
 ### How To Run:
 From the root of the directory double-click **CanaryHomework.xcodeproj** to open the project.
-Select a device from the silumator list and run.
+Select a device from the simulator list and run.
 <br/>
 <br/>
 ### Theme Class: